 Today, changes taking place in our society trouble many of us as we watch the moral degradation going on around us.
 Old standards of decency, morality, and good character have been cast aside.
 There has been an all-out assault on those standards, as well as on those who adhere to them.
 What was once vile, repugnant, and reprehensible is now accepted as “normal” and even good.
 That which was once considered moral, decent, and respectable is now maligned and hated—and those not willing to compromise those standards are called names and attacked.

 The prophet Isaiah spoke concerning this: “Woe to those who call evil good, and good evil” (Isaiah 5:20).
 The reason?
 “Because they have rejected the law of the Lord of hosts, and despised the word of the Holy One of Israel” (v.
 24).
-Our nations have become, as described by Jeremiah: “…foolish… silly children, and they have no understanding.
+Our nations have become, as described by the prophet Jeremiah, foolish and silly children who "have no understanding.
 They are wise to do evil, but to do good they have no knowledge” (Jeremiah 4:22).

-God is watching everything (Proverbs 15:3), and will bring all into judgment (Ecclesiastes 12:14).
+God is watching everything (Proverbs 15:3) and will bring all into judgment (Ecclesiastes 12:14).
 Do you compromise on things you know to be wrong?
-These articles may be helpful: “Are You A Compromiser?” and “Do You Really Stand for Something?”
+These articles from Tomorrow's World magazine may be helpful: “Are You A Compromiser?” and “Do You Really Stand for Something?”